Tyk Virtual Endpoints

 Enforcing custom policies

 Tyk provides a very flexible middleware chain where you can combine functions to implement the access controls you require to protect your upstream services.
-Of course, not all scenarios can be covered by Tyk’s standard middleware functions, but you can use a virtual endpoint to apply whatever custom logic you require to optimise your API experience.
+Of course, not all scenarios can be covered by Tyk’s standard middleware functions, but you can use a virtual endpoint to apply whatever custom logic you require to optimize your API experience.

 Dynamic Routing